blairrrrwho/another-api-weather-dashboard/README.md

-# Weather Dashboard API Application
+# Another API Weather Dashboard

 User Story
 AS A traveler
 I WANT to see the weather outlook for multiple cities